Hi everyone! Here is a post sharing how I decorated this second-hand mirror with paint and decoupage.

-I posted this picture on Instagram and a few of you ladies asked how I made it so I decided to do a quick blog post.
+I posted this picture on Instagram of my decoupaged mirror, and a few of you ladies asked how I made it so I decided to do a quick blog post.

-How i transformed this piece step my step.
+How I transformed this piece step by step.

 Step one – chalk paint.
 3 coats of cream homemade chalk paint.
-Recipe for homemade chalk paint using plaster of Paris is one my previous post.
+The recipe for homemade chalk paint using plaster of Paris is one of my previous posts.

 Step two- decoupage!
 This is the fun bit.
-This is were you become creative and transform your piece.
+This is where you become creative and transform your piece.
 See below for more on decoupage.

 Step three – lightly sand and distress your piece if you like that shabby look.

 Step four – wax or varnish your piece.

 Step five – pour a glass of wine and enjoy your piece.